PM Roles and Responsibilities

 Staff who work with more than one supervisor during a cycle can request feedback from them in the form of end-of-cycle comments.
 Comments from additional supervisors can provide a broader perspective of a staff member’s performance.

-Up to two additional supervisors may be designated with a staff member works for more than one supervisor for more than 25 per cent of his/her time or for assignments of at least 30 working days, provided such arrangements are put into place with the agreement of the First Reporting Officer at the work-planning stage.
+Up to two additional supervisors may be designated if a staff member works for more than one supervisor for more than 25 per cent of his/her time or for assignments of at least 30 working days, provided such arrangements are put into place with the agreement of the First Reporting Officer at the work-planning stage.

 Additional supervisors should ensure that staff member understand the purposes, goals and timelines of the short-term projects they work on.
 Together they should develop a project work plan and reflect it in the ePerformance document under one or more goals.
 Additional supervisors, like all First Reporting Officers (FROs), should give ongoing feedback to staff and know how to give comments at the end-of-cycle appraisal.
 As such they should be aware of the main PM roles and responsibilities of FROs.